fortanix/sq-dsm/guide/src/chapter_01.md

 # }
 #
 # /// Verifies the given message.
-# fn verify(sink: &mut Write, signed_message: &[u8], sender: &openpgp::TPK)
+# fn verify(sink: &mut Write, signed_message: &[u8], sender: &openpgp::Cert)
 #           -> openpgp::Result<()> {
 #     // Make a helper that that feeds the sender's public key to the
 #     // verifier.
 #     let helper = Helper {
-#         tpk: sender,
+#         cert: sender,
 #     };
 #
-#     // Now, create a verifier with a helper using the given TPKs.
+#     // Now, create a verifier with a helper using the given Certs.
 #     let mut verifier = Verifier::from_bytes(signed_message, helper, None)?;
 #
 #     // Verify the data.